-Focus Four Health: Material Handling
+Focus Four Health: Heat

 You are familiar with OSHA’s Focus Four in construction, but you may not be familiar with the Focus Four - Health recently distributed by the American Industrial Hygiene Association (AIHA).
 The Focus Four Health are; Manual Material Handling, Noise, Air Contaminants, and High Temperatures.

 Heat is a hazard during the summer, but it is not always taken seriously.
 This is a serious health threat and one where the effects occur during or shortly after exposure.
 An average of 30 workers die and thousands become sick every year from heat exposure.
 The past 16 years rank among the top 17 warmest years on record.